 Vietnam opened up to foreign property investors as late as 2015 and has experienced a fast growth since.
 Buyers from Hong Kong, Mainland China, Singapore, and Korea in particular, see Vietnam as a lucrative market with high ROIs.

-In this article, I explain about how the market has performed in previous years, and what my predictions are for Vietnam’s property market this year.
+In this article, I explain how the market has performed in previous years and what my predictions are for Vietnam’s property market this year.

 Topics covered in this article: